 That’s where Moving Forward comes in.

 Call us to learn how we can help you and/or your family cope with a senior move anywhere in the Seattle metro area.

-Katie Munoz, Owner and President of Moving Forward also holds great, free events called “Discard, Donate or Dollars”, that will give you great insights for coping with a downsizing move or just plain downsizing and decluttering.
+Katie Munoz, Owner and President of Moving Forward also holds great, free events that will give you great insights for organizing, decluttering, and completing a downsizing move.
 Check our Events page frequently to see when and where the next one will be hosted.

 Connect with us on Facebook

 (contributed by Colleen Squier)